smp4/cookiecutter-poetry-pypackage/README.md

 #### Set up Branches
 Create development branch:

-1. Click on the "main" dropdown button your repo's homepage
+1. Click on the "main" dropdown button your repo's homepage.
-2. Type in "development" in the search bar
+2. Type in "development" in the search bar.
-3. Select "Create branch: development from main". **Needed for GitHub workflows**
+3. Select "Create branch: development from main". **Needed for GitHub workflows**.

 If GitHub workflows are enabled, opening a pull request from `development` to `main` will automatically run code checks to make sure it is safe to merge.

 #### Set up Documentation page on GitHub

+Requires a public repository or an upgraded GitHub account.

 Github Actions will have created a `gh-pages` branch.
 All the files in that branch are automatically generated from the files in the repository's docs folder.
 For more information on how to add pages to this documentation visit [MkDocs-Material](https://squidfunk.github.io/mkdocs-material/) docs.

 GitHub repositories automatically serve static content when committed to a branch named `gh-pages`.